Lac d'Aiguebelette: Situation

-At the southern end there are two islands, La Petite Ile and La Grande Ile which has a chapel.
+At the southern end there are two islands, La Petite Île and La Grande Île, the latter of which has a chapel, the Chapelle Saint-Vincent, administratively part of the commune of Lépin-le-Lac.

+Transport

+The lake is served by the railway line from Saint-André-le-Gaz to Chambéry; the section between Lépin-le-Lac-La Bauche station (southwest) and Aiguebelette-le-Lac station (southeast) offers panoramic views on the lake.

+The A43 autoroute is north of the lake.

 Climate

-Lake Aiguebelette has a oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
+Lake Aiguebelette has an oceanic climate (Köppen climate classification Cfb) closely bordering on a humid subtropical climate (Cfa).
 The average annual temperature in Lake Aiguebelette is 11.8 C. The average annual rainfall is 1306.8 mm with May as the wettest month.
 The temperatures are highest on average in July, at around 21.2 C, and lowest in January, at around 2.7 C. The highest temperature ever recorded in Lake Aiguebelette was 36.9 C on 24 July 2019; the coldest temperature ever recorded was -14.3 C on 20 December 2009.

 Recreation

-The Chaîne de l'Épine ridge is crossed by hiking trails, and paragliders launch from there during the summer.
+The Chaîne de l'Épine ridge is crossed by hiking trails; paragliders launch from there during the summer.

 Motorboats are not allowed on the lake to preserve the silence and wildlife along the lake.
-There are noted views of the lake from the church at St. Alban de Montbel and the mountain ridges.
+There are noted views of the lake from the church at Saint-Alban-de-Montbel and the mountain ridges.